Isadorables: Duncan last name, and separating from Isadora

-In 1917 Isadora authorized all six girls to take her surname, for professional purposes.
-It was done legally through New York courts.
-In 1917 they found themselves in Long Island and five of them fell in love, starting a rift between them and their famed teacher.
+In 1917, the girls attempted to legally change their surname to Duncan.
+However, on May 16, 1920 The New York Times reported that the Isadorables had failed in their petition to become Duncans by law.
+The New York court rejected the girls’ petition because neither Isadora nor any of her family members ever authorized in writing their consent for any of them to use the Duncan surname, for professional purposes.
+Nevertheless, three of them (Irma, Anna and Lisa) would use the Duncan surname for the rest of their lives.
+In 1917, they found themselves in Long Island and five of them fell in love, starting a rift among them and their famed teacher.
 Each girl, except for Gretel, did not wish to leave New York despite Isadora's incessant urging.
-Aided by Isadora's brother, Augustine Duncan, they performed as a group at the Liberty Theatre.
-"It was [our] success as a group" Theresa wrote, "without Isadora for the first time… that gave us the opportunity to find our own strength as soloists and individual artists."
+Aided by Isadora's brother, Augustin Duncan, they performed as a group at the Liberty Theatre.
+"It was [our] success as a group" Theresa wrote, "without Isadora for the first time...that gave us the opportunity to find our own strength as soloists and individual artists."
 The girls performed until Isadora found out and forbade them from continuing, and legal contract prevented them from separating from her.
 They had no choice but to cancel their time at the Liberty.

 In 1920, after returning to France, the girls finally realized that their contracts no longer held substance, so they threw them away.
-The girls arrived in Greece in August 1920 with Isadora and by the end of September, they had all fallen ill.
-In January 1921 only four of the Isadorables joined Isadora in France, at the Champs-Élysées.
+The girls arrived in Greece in August 1920 with Isadora, and by the end of September, they had all fallen ill.
+In January 1921, only four of the Isadorables joined Isadora in France at the Champs-Élysées.
 Irma, Theresa, Lisa, and Margot were left doing nothing in Paris because Isadora refused to have them perform and only let them if they gave her a third of their fees.
+It wasn't until the U.S. Copyright Act of 1976 that choreographers could protect their art, with similar laws passed internationally.
 Upon Isadora's return, in May 1921, she brought news of starting a school in Russia, but only Irma was willing to accompany her.
-While Isadora toured and performed, Irma took the teaching position at the school.
+While Isadora toured and performed, Irma took the assistant teaching position at the school.